pwmarcz/zeus/README.md

 * Whereas Helios produces election results, Zeus produces a tally of the ballots cast.

 * This allows Zeus to be used in voting systems other than approval voting (which is supported by Helios), since the vote tally can be fed to any other system that actually produces the election results.

 * In terms of overall architecture and implementation it is closer to the [original Helios implementation](http://static.usenix.org/events/sec08/tech/full_papers/adida/adida.pdf) than Helios v.
 3.

+## Install

+Install Postgres (`postgres-server`, `libpq-dev`).

+If necessary, create a Postgres user:

+    sudo -u postgres createuser -s $(whoami)

+Create a database:

+    createdb helios

+Ensure you have Python 2.7 and virtualenv.
+Setup virtualenv:

+    ./setup-virtualenv

+Activate virtualenv:

+    . env/bin/activate

+Run migrations:

+    python manage.py migrate

+## Run

+    python manage.py runserver 0.0.0.0:8000

+## Test

+    python manage.py test